 If you are working on an excel dashboard, you need to create great-looking navigation.
 Everyone loves great UX!
-I will show you how to build an interactive settings menu for your spreadsheet in today’s guide.
+In today’s guide, I will show you how to build an interactive settings menu for your spreadsheet.

 Take a close look at the picture below!
-Take a close look at the picture below!
-This simple menu enables you to interact with your Worksheets using clickable buttons and icons.
-Look’s great, isn’t it?
+Take a closer look at the picture below!
+This simple menu lets you interact with your Worksheets using clickable buttons and icons.
+Look’s great.

 Build an interactive settings menu